 Of course that the typical assumption is that someone who likes to show himself or herself on TV is suspicious and probably not necessarily up to his research job.
 But there have been so many counterexamples that people are already very careful and they realize that even someone who is very well-known to the public may be extremely good if not ingenious.

 Almost 25 years ago, I learned my lesson, too.
 A (girl)friend of my mother was reading Hawking's Brief History of Time which I hadn't seen at that time yet.
-I didn't think (and I don't think) too much about her relationship to science so of course that my assumption was that the book had to be pulp and the author (whom I didn't know well at that time) had to be a kitschy bubble created by the media.
+I didn't think (and I don't think) too much about his or her relationship to science so of course that my assumption was that the book had to be pulp and the author (whom I didn't know well at that time) had to be a kitschy bubble created by the media.
 (Yes, I think that I haven't dramatically changed in certain respects during the last 25 years.)

 It took me some time to understand that Hawking was (and, to a lesser extent, is) the "real deal" – one of the most powerful minds who have ever worked on the quantum/gravity interface.
 Yes, I think that it was a coincidence that the woman was reading a book from a genuine big scientist – but such things may happen, too.

 Physicists and mathematicians have learned a lot about their brilliant colleagues who are very good actors, musicians, and those who have made billions in hedge funds (Jim Simons) or who ran for the U.S. presidency as representatives of the Natural Party and ancient Indian meditation cults (greetings to John Hagelin), among other things.
 Those combinations are possible, physicists realize.
 But someone's being a very good researcher is a different characteristic than his being famous or his being rich or his being well-positioned in a church or many other things from the world of the laymen.